Euclideon/vaultclient/docs/UserGuide.md

 ![Maps & Elevation Settings](images/mapsandelevation.png)

-The first checkbox is used to toggle the visibility? of map tiles in the viewport.
+The first checkbox is used to toggle the visibility of map tiles in the viewport.

 The second checkbox allows the mouse to lock to map tiles when moving the camera with the mouse.

-Tile Server allows overlay with existing maps??, clicking `Tile Server` prompts the user to enter a https:// address for background tiles, with the option to import .png or .jpg files.??
+Tile Server allows overlay with existing maps, clicking `Tile Server` prompts the user to enter a https:// address for background tiles, with the option to import .png or .jpg files.

 ![Tile Server](images/tileserver.png)